jamal1aarab/Integrated-Project-1st-semester/README.md

 > the `main.exe` file for the C application
 > the `main.jar` file for the JAVA application

-Keep the files in their original location !
+NB : Keep the files in their original location !

 ## Authors